Sensorineural Hearing Loss: Symptoms, Causes & Treatments 2023

 A sensorineural hearing loss audiogram[27] will then be used to quantify and visually display a patient’s level and nature of hearing loss.

-The most widespread treatment options[28] for moderate and profound hearing loss are based on the use of medical devices following a hearing test (e.g., sensorineural hearing loss hearing aids, cochlear implants for the inner ear) rather than pharmaceutical therapies of any kind.
+The most widespread treatment options for moderate and profound hearing loss are based on the use of medical devices following a hearing test (e.g., modern hearing loss, sensorineural hearing loss hearing aids, and cochlear implants for the inner ear) rather than pharmaceutical therapies of any kind.

-These treatment options include[29] assistive listening devices, for example, amplified sounds (particularly useful when a lot of background noise is present) and alerting devices.
-The latter connects to a telephone, alarm, or doorbell using a loud noise or light, making it easier for the user to know when someone is trying to contact them.
+These treatment options include assistive listening devices, for example, amplified sounds (particularly useful when a lot of background noise is present) and alerting devices.
+The latter connects to a telephone, alarm, or doorbell using loud noises or lights, making it easier for the user to know when someone is trying to contact them.

 These devices can be used alongside a cochlear implant, an electronic device that is surgically implanted in the cochlea of the inner ear.
 It converts sounds to electronic impulses, which are then interpreted by the brain, enabling some individuals with severe hearing loss to effectively hear sounds again.
-Cochlear implants are effective in cases of bilateral sensorineural hearing loss as well as unilateral sensorineural hearing loss.
+Cochlear implants are effective for both bilateral and unilateral cases of sensorineural deafness.

 In the longer term, with over 100 genetic loci[28] recently linked to hearing loss in academic studies, gene therapy appears to offer a potentially new and promising innovation in the treatment of sensorineural hearing loss.
 Similarly, Platelet-rich Plasma[7]-focused treatments may also offer some positive benefits.